 He was present at the Battles of Alma, Balaklava, Inkerman, the siege, assault and fall of Sebastopol, the expedition to Kertch and the bombardment and capture of Kinbourn.

-He received the Crimea Medal with four clasps and the Turkish Medal.
+Surgeon Francis Odell received the Crimea Medal with four clasps and the Turkish Medal.

-Malta 28 July 1854 Assistant Surgeon 63rd (West Suffolk) Regiment of Foot.
+28 July 1854 Assistant Surgeon 63rd (West Suffolk) Regiment of Foot.
 Arrived in Malta with his regiment.
 Served in the Crimean War.

 24 Aug 1860 Exchanged with Staff Assistant Surgeon John Henry Hunt.